gvolpe/blog-comments/_posts/2020-11-25-xmonad-polybar-nixos.md

 However, some programs and services need to be declared at the system level, which is also the case for XMonad.
 So we will start with it.

+All configuration files live under `/etc/nixos/` and `~/.config/nixpkgs/` for system-level configuration and user-level configuration, respectively.
+Therefore, only the relative path will be mentioned in the following sections.

 ##### System level

-I've defined the XMonad system configuration under `/etc/nixos/wm/xmonad.nix`, and I've done pretty much the same with my Gnome configuration, so it would be easy to switch between both.
+I've defined the XMonad system configuration under `wm/xmonad.nix`, and I've done pretty much the same with my Gnome configuration, so it would be easy to switch between both.

 {% highlight nix %}
 { config, lib, pkgs, ... }: